pooltogether/v4-docs/docs/design/index.md

 ### Claiming Prizes

 After a draw has been awarded prizes can be claimed.
 Prizes can be claimed until the next Draw closes.
 Vaults claim on behalf of their users, which gives Vaults flexibility in how they want to handle prizes.
 The default PoolTogether Vault has a separate "Claimer" contract through which users claim prizes for others.
-Users call the claimer, which calls the Vault, which calls the Prize Pool.
+Users (or bots) call the claimer, which calls the Vault, which calls the Prize Pool.

 **Interaction Diagram for Prize Claiming**